-Under the TPB, attitudes are a product of beliefs multiplied by evaluations.13 To visualise Q9a and Q9b (see Table 1) under this framework, we calculated the average 'belief' in first the importance (Q9a) and secondly the difficulty of implementation (Q9b) for each FMP by applying numerical scoring to the categories and plotted them together.
-We scored 'Extremely important' as 4, through lowering importance, down to 0 for 'Not at all important', and 'Not at all difficult' as 4, down to 1 for 'Extremely difficult'.
-We excluded categories of 'Impossible' as outside of theoretical decision making and scored 'Not sure' as median.^{42,43}
+Under the TPB, attitudes are a product of beliefs multiplied by evaluations.
+13 To visualise Q9a and Q9b (see Table 1) under this framework, we calculated the average 'belief' in first the importance (Q9a) and secondly the difficulty of implementation (Q9b) for each FMP by applying numerical scoring to the categories and plotted them together.
+We scored 'Extremely important' as 4, through lowering importance, down to 0 for 'Not at all important'; and 'Not at all difficult' as 4, down to 1 for 'Extremely difficult'.
+We excluded categories of 'Impossible' as outside of theoretical decision making, and scored 'Not sure' as median. ^{42,43}

-To determine to what extent the probability of an implementation of an FMP for NPC accorded was determined by these beliefs, responses to Q6 and Q7 (FMPs that farmers are currently doing or would consider doing in the future) were modelled using data on belief in the importance of an FMP (Q9a) and difficulty of application (Q9b) as explanatory variables.
-We took the categorised responses to Q6 and Q7 and assigned one for mentioning or zero for not mentioning each FMP.
-Responses indicating that the participant did not practice any FMPs for carabids (Q6) or intended to do so (Q7) were excluded.
-We fitted general linear models (GLMs) using the Genstat statistical software package41 to determine the effect of the perceived importance of FMPs (Q9a) and the perceived difficulty of FMPs (Q9b) on the response variables quantified from Q6 and Q7.
-This included treatment and control groups as a factor to test our main hypothesis.
+To determine to what extent the probability of an implementation of a FMP for natural pest control accorded was determined by these beliefs, responses to Q6 and Q7 (FMP that farmers are currently doing or would consider doing in the future) were modelled using data on belief in the importance of a FMP (Q9a) and difficulty of application (Q9b) as explanatory variables.
+We took the categorised responses to Q6 and Q7 and assigned one for mentioning, or zero for not mentioning each FMP.

+Responses indicating that the participant did not practice any FMPs for carabids (Q6) or intend to do so (Q7) were excluded.
+We fitted General Linear Models (GLMs) using the Genstat statistical software package 41 to determine the effect of perceived importance of FMP (Q9a), perceived difficulty of FMP (Q9b), on the response variables quantified from Q6 and Q7.
+This included Treatment and Control groups as a factor to test our main hypothesis.
 We modelled only participants answering Q9.
-We excluded those answering 'impossible' to Q9 as these cannot be said to be making a decision, and 'not sure' for both questions as these cannot fit into an ordinal scale of perception.
-We assumed a binomial distribution, and considered the importance, difficulty and treatment level factors as fixed effects with three-way interactions.
-We selected terms using backwards elimination according to the largest P value given by the Kenward-Roger approximate F-tests.40 The final predictive model was chosen when all remaining terms gave significant values ($P \le 0.05$) when dropped from the model.
+We excluded those answering "impossible" to Q9 as these can't be said to be making a decision, and "not sure" for both questions as these cannot fit into an ordinal scale of perception.
+We assumed a binomial distribution, and considered the importance, difficulty, and treatment level factors as fixed effects with three-way interactions.
+We selected terms using backwards elimination according to the largest p-value given by the Kenward-Roger approximate F - tests.
+40 The final predictive model was chosen when all remaining terms gave significant values (P≤0.05) when dropped from the model.

-3 RESULTS
+3 Results